 To make our research more accessible, we built a blog and created a new post for each of the topics we researched.
-These were things like alternative business models, fashion trends, new or novel value propositions, success and failure in brand perception, market differentiators.
-Really anything interesting that appeared on the path.
+Things like alternative business models, fashion trends, new or novel value propositions, successes and failures in brand perception, market differentiators.
+Anything interesting that appeared along the path.

 Our "How Might We" statements were informed by our research and shared principles.
 We worked on these until they really resonated with us, and we hung them up on the wall of our shared work space.